amomen9/PostgreSQL/Barman/barman_2.14.md

-b) create a background task and make sure it is always up and running with the following command:
+b. create a background task and make sure it is always up and running with the following command: